Skip to content

 Published Dec 11, 2023

-Building an accurate and reliable construction schedule is one of the foundational aspects of managing a construction project.
-Whether you’re working on a large capital infrastructure project or you’re just simply building a house, you need a good construction schedule to understand and achieve the project’s key milestones.
-In addition, a construction schedule provides insight into varying labor demands at different points in the project, as well as when certain subcontractors need to be on the job site to begin their work.
+Building an accurate and reliable construction schedule is a foundational part of managing a construction project.
+Whether you’re working on a large capital infrastructure project or you’re simply building a house, you need a good construction schedule to understand and achieve the project’s key milestones.
+A construction schedule provides insight into varying labor demands at different points in the project and when certain subcontractors need to be on the job site to begin their work.

 The construction schedule is so important that it’s often included in the contract documents, making it legally binding.
 For the owner, the construction schedule allows them to plan on when a project can be occupied and can start generating revenue.
 It also helps them manage a broader portfolio of projects and plan resources accordingly.

-An effective construction schedule allows you to finish the job before the original completion date, reducing your General Conditions on the project and maintaining a good relationship with the client.
-A poorly crafted construction schedule has the potential to delay the project’s completion, put you at risk of incurring liquidated damages, and can ultimately cost you substantially more money if claims arise from the project.
+On your side, an effective construction schedule allows you to finish the job before the original completion date, reducing your general conditions on the project and maintaining a good relationship with the client.
+A poorly crafted construction schedule can potentially delay the project’s completion, put you at risk of incurring liquidated damages, and can ultimately cost you substantially more money if claims arise from the project.

 As we begin to look at some of the fundamentals of a good construction schedule, there are a few basic terms that you need to know to get started on the right (critical) path:

-• Dependencies – In addition to duration, how the two different work packages are connected and affect one another is also extremely important.
+In addition to duration, how the two different work packages are connected and affect one another is also extremely important.
 For example, before you can place the concrete foundation, the earthwork needs to be completed and the ground needs to be compacted and prepared.
-If heavy rains delay the earthwork from completing on-time, then it will affect the start time of the concrete, and the effects will continue to be felt throughout the rest of the project.
+If heavy rains delay the earthwork from completing on time, then it will affect the start time of the concrete, and the effects will continue to be felt throughout the rest of the project.

-• Float – Think of float as padding or cushion within an activity’s planned duration.
-Continuing on the example from before, the heavy rains delayed the earthwork and delayed the start of the concrete, but if you have float (or extra days) included in the duration of the concrete activities, the initial delay may not be that bad, as long as the float is accurate and the activity can actually be performed faster than what it was scheduled for.
+Think of float as padding or cushion within an activity’s planned duration.
+The construction industry is full of the unexpected, and including float in your schedule is essential to keeping everything running smoothly.
+Continuing on our example from before, the heavy rains delayed the earthwork and delayed the start of the concrete.
+If you have float (or extra days) included in the duration of the concrete activities, the initial delay may not be that bad, as long as the float is accurate and the activity can actually be performed faster than what it was scheduled for.

-• Lag – This is the wait time to start one activity after another one has been completed.
+This is the wait time to start one project activity after another one has been completed.
 Now that the concrete foundation has been placed, there is a certain time that it has to cure before the project can start building on top of it.
 This is an example of lag.
-Often, lag is unavoidable, but in some circumstances it can be mitigated by good, logical scheduling.
+Often, lag is unavoidable, but in some circumstances, it can be mitigated by good, logical scheduling.

-• Baseline – A baseline schedule refers to the original schedule at the time that the project started.
+A baseline schedule refers to the original schedule when the project started.
 Baseline schedules are extremely important because they provide a consistent initial point of reference for future schedule modifications.
 Construction schedules are iterative documents, with few construction schedules ever escaping changes or updates throughout the project.
 As the schedule morphs and molds to the various conditions affecting the work, the baseline helps you understand the original plan and allows you to compare revisions and see how different situations affected the construction progress.

-• Milestones – These are the dates when certain parts or portions of the project are expected to be completed and serve as the goal posts on a construction schedule.
-They are usually associated with subtasks or larger tasks, but can be associated with a work package of high importance on a project.
+These are the dates when certain parts or portions of the project are expected to be completed and serve as the goalposts on a construction schedule.
+They are usually associated with subtasks or larger project tasks, but can be associated with a work package of high importance on a project.

 Understanding these critical aspects of scheduling are key to constructing a logical, efficient, and streamlined construction schedule.
 Once you have a good understanding of these fundamentals, the next step is creating a construction schedule.

-There are four main methodologies that can be used exclusively or in conjunction with one another to create the construction schedule, and each methodology approaches dealing with risk slightly differently.
+There are four main scheduling methods that can be used exclusively or in conjunction with one another to create the construction schedule, and each method approaches dealing with risk slightly differently.
 The four methods are:

 Critical Path Method (CPM)

-This method is based solely upon looking at the Critical Path activities within a construction schedule and relying on the duration and sequencing included in the schedule to steer the overall ship of the project.
-The CPM method provides a comprehensive level of understanding of the relationship and is usually used in conjunction with a Gantt chart to visually display the schedule activity durations and relationships.
+This method is based solely upon looking at the Critical Path activities within a construction schedule and relying on the duration and sequencing included in the schedule to steer the project.
+The CPM method provides a comprehensive understanding of the relationship between tasks and is usually used in conjunction with a Gantt chart to visually display the activity durations and relationships.
 Relying solely on the CPM to meet all of the scheduling needs of a project is often unrealistic, depending on the level of complexity of the work, and is often used in conjunction with the LPS.

 Last Planner System (LPS)